FAIRplus/the-fair-cookbook/content/recipes/findability/identifiers.md

 The CURIE consists of a **`namespace prefix`** followed by the **`local identifier`**.

 There are some widely used and defined CURIEs such as DOIs and ISBN numbers.
-For example the DOI `[doi:10.1038/sdata.2016.18]` refers to the FAIR Principles paper [^safe-CURIE].
+For example the DOI `[doi:10.1038/sdata.2016.18]` refers to the FAIR Principles paper.
 The Digital Object Identifier System web site (https://www.doi.org/) provides a resolution service for DOIs.
 The service is available as a web form on the site or can be used by appending a DOI to the website.The client will be redirected to the URL where the resource about the concept is located, e.g. for the FAIR Data Principles paper we can use the URL https://www.doi.org/10.1038/sdata.2016.18 to resolve the paper's DOI.
 This results in the client being taken to the page at https://www.nature.com/articles/sdata201618.

 `Namespaces` can be defined *by convention*, such as the case with `doi`, and registered with services to allow for the resolution of CURIEs (see [Identifier Resolution Services](##identifier-resolution-services) below).
 These are extensively used to map CURIEs to URLs that can be resolved.